edgeimpulse/ml-block-efficientnet/README.md

-# Custom EfficientNet example for Edge Impulse
+# EfficientNet base models for Edge Impulse

-This repository is an example on how to bring EfficientNet (built using Keras) into Edge Impulse.
+This repository contains the code to bring EfficientNet models into Edge Impulse.

+## Using this model

+Just want to use this model?
+You don't need this repository.
+In your Edge Impulse project go to any 'Transfer learning (images)' block, click **Choose a different model** and select **EfficientNet**.

+## Modifying the model code

+You can use this repository as a basis to bring other types of ML base models into Edge Impulse.
 As a primer, read the [Custom learning blocks](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/adding-custom-learning-blocks) page in the Edge Impulse docs.

-## Running the pipeline
+### Running the pipeline

 You run this pipeline via Docker.
 This encapsulates all dependencies and packages for you.

-### Running via Docker
+#### Running via Docker

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 2. Install the [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation) v1.16.0 or higher.